 The GLA4000-S is a powerful 12V DC (direct current) linear actuator designed for heavy loads and many quality-critical applications.
 Each actuator is capable of providing up to 4000N (407kg, 897lbs) of pushing or pulling force at the rated voltage.
 The no-load travel speed at 12V is 11mm/s while at the full rated load the travel rate is 8mm/s.

 This model is currently stocked in seven different stroke lengths (travel distances) of 50mm (2"), 100mm (4"), 150mm (6"), 200mm (8"), 300mm (12"), 400mm (15 3⁄4"), 500mm (19 11⁄16").
 Other sizes can be made to-order, along with custom control and transmission options, please contact us for more information on these.

 Read on below for detailed product information.

 Each of these actuators is built to last with corrosion resistant materials used throughout the exterior, along with seals and a central rubber-surround ensuring that the actuator is splash-proof and suitable for most covered outdoor use (be aware that direct long-term water exposure should be avoided, the actuator should be covered to prevent rain passing over it).
 Both the front and rear mounting points are constructed from sturdy metal, unlike the plastic brackets used by some rival products.
-The outer body is made up of corrosion-resistant materials, and is We also stock zinc plated steel mounting brackets suitable for this actuator.
+The outer body is made up of corrosion-resistant materials, and is We also stock stainless steel mounting brackets suitable for this actuator.

 The low noise output and smooth operation of this actuator make it perfect for powering adjustable beds, furniture, fold-out steps and similar automated features in and around the home.
 The larger sizes also lend themselves towards the likes of electric gates, ventilation windows and extendable structures.

 The actuator comes with a 1.4m PVC insulated lead as standard (black external sleeve with two internal cores, one brown and one blue) with uncovered lead ends.
 An option is provided for a DC (barrel type) power connector to be added (2.1mm internal diameter, 5.5mm external) on a 200mm lead, bringing the total lead length to 1.6m.
 Allow for one extra working day to process your order if a connector option is added, since these are soldered and insulated to-order.